Battle of Glarus (1799): Result

+It is noted that the Russians captured Netstal and temporarily Näfels, which allowed the main troops to occupy Glarus.
+Bagration retreated only after that, repelling the French attacks towards Netstal.

 Judgments

 Masséna wrote to Molitor on 31 October: "[...] it will not be forgotten that you with your only brigade resisted the Austro-Russians for several days, that you beat them, that you took prisoners from them, that you with tenacity and cold blood defended important positions for the army and that in this way you prepared the defeat of Suvorov.
 Therefore, today receive the expression of the lively satisfaction of the government for your actions, which it could not overlook and which it knew how to assess correctly."

 Clausewitz reasoned: "Thus Molitor with his 4 or 5 battalions fought on the 25th and 26th against Jelačić, on the 28th and 29th against Linken, on the 30th against Auffenberg and on October 1st against Bagration, and against all of them with admirable success, so that this multiplication of a single brigade, this stubborn resistance to an ever new enemy, must be considered one of the most beautiful deeds of the campaign."

 Based on Jomini, Suvorov failed to link up with Linken's division before its retreat to Graubünden and to win over the remnants of Hotze's successor, Field Marshal Lieutenant Franz Petrasch.
 To achieve this, according to Jomini, he would have had to drive Molitor's brigade out of Glarus with a strong advance guard on 27 September and, on the 28th, break through Toggenburg and Sargans with the main body of the army at Mollis and Weesen.